 - Challenges the mind and body – As the climbing route gets harder, it is a challenge for me to find my way climbing to the top.
 I am constantly challenged physically and mentally.
 Lead climbing is totally scary for me.
 I occasionally get stuck in my head with the irrational fear of falling.
-After all I am tie to a rope and a belayer will catch me when I fall.
-However just the thinking of falling stops me.
+After all, I am tied to a rope and a belayer will catch me when I fall.
+However, just thinking of falling stops me.
 To help overcome those challenges, I teach myself to take deep breaths and let go of negative thoughts.
 The key is to keep my mind preoccupied with positive thoughts and breathe the negative ones away.
-This is a good practice that transcends rock climbing and can be apply to everything else in life.
+This is a good practice that transcends rock climbing and can be applied to everything else in life.

-- Tone the body – Rock climbing activate many muscles in the body including the back, triceps, biceps, fore arms, core, thighs, calves, etc. I climb consistently two to three times a week.
+- Tone the body – Rock climbing activates many muscles in the body including the back, triceps, biceps, forearms, core, thighs, calves, etc. I climb consistently two to three times a week.
 My body is stronger and toner than when I was younger.
 I noticed my triceps and biceps do not have the extra floppy skin and fat.

 My stomach flattens further since given childbirth and the unwanted love handles slowly dissolved.

 - Socialization fun with partners – Meet new climbers and hang out with old friends.
-The people who climb are easy going and fun to get along.
-Everyone support each other in finding the best efficient way to get to the top.
+The people who climb are easy going and fun to get along with.
+Everyone supports each other in finding the best efficient way to get to the top.
 We all have the same common interests – rock climbing.
 Climbing days are my husband and I date nights. =)

-- Any age – I have seen as young as four or five year old climbing kid and as old as in the mid 60s.
-My son climbing coach is in his mid 60s.
-I found an article regarding a toddler who started climbing when she was eight month old before she could even walk: http://www.mirror.co.uk/news/tot3-becomes-australias-spider-girl-11302903.
+- Any age – I have seen as young as four or five-year-old climbing kid and as old as in the mid-60s.
+My son’s climbing coach is in his mid-60s.
+I found an article regarding a toddler who started climbing when she was eight months old before she could even walk: https://www.mirror.co.uk/news/tot3-becomes-australias-spider-girl-11302903.
 There is no age limit for rock climbing.
-The primarily limitation is fear.
+The primary limitation is fear.

 - All year round (outdoor and indoor) – We can rock climb all year round.
-During the spring and summer, we can climb outdoor and during the winter we can climb indoor.
-Climbing gyms are popping up all over the US that we can practically climb indoor all year round if we choose.
+During the spring and summer, we can climb outdoor and during the winter we can climb indoors.
+Climbing gyms are popping up all over the US that we can practically climb indoors all year round if we choose.
 There are so many options.